Xi meets Serbian president

 Related Stories

-- Chairman of People's Council of Turkmenistan arrives in Beijing for 3rd Belt and Road Forum for Int'l Cooperation
+- Full text: Toast by Chinese President Xi Jinping at welcoming banquet of Third Belt and Road Forum for International Cooperation

 Copyright © 2023 People's Daily Online.
 All Rights Reserved.